 - Pot and strainer for the noodles

-- Large bowl – I use for a clear glass bowl so the rotini pasta salad can be the star of the show!
+- Large bowl – I use a clear glass bowl so pasta salad with avocado can be the star of the show!

 - Salad tongs – These bamboo hands help to toss everything gently and are attractive enough for serving as well.